monkeyyey/stealth_donkey/README.md

 2. A Comprehensive Open Source Security Platform: https://wazuh.com/

 ## Definitions
-Agent:
+Agent: Script running on Client Machine <br />
-Admin Server:
+Client/Client Machine: Machine which the Agent is monitoring <br />
-Client/Client Machine:
+Admin Server: Administrative server that communicates with Agent, has a web interface

 ## Technical Prerequisites
 ### 1. Install Agent dependencies <br />